x

 Mountain Bike Fork Maintenance

-Servicing your front fork actively enhances performance and extends the life of your mountain bike.
+Servicing your front fork actively enhances performance & extends the life of your mountain bike.

 Here's how to service your front fork:

-Cleaning: begin by thoroughly cleaning the fork using a mild soap and water solution to eliminate any accumulated dirt, grime, or debris.
+Cleaning: thoroughly clean the fork using a mild soap and water solution to eliminate accumulated dirt, grime, or debris.
 This ensures a clean surface for inspection and maintenance.

 Detach the Lowers: unscrew the bolts that hold the lowers to the crown and gently remove them to reveal the internal components of the fork.